ezsystems/commerce-documentation/docs/guide/search/search_indexing.md

 ## Reindexing

-To reindex search content, use the following command:
+Use the following command to reindex the search content:

 ``` bash
 php bin/console ezplatform:reindex